-With the stud being owned and managed by a veterinary surgeon, you can guarantee that your mare is in the best possible hands for foaling.
-We have excellent facilities with large spacious foaling boxes fully equipped with CCTV, small equi-fenced paddocks for initial mare and foal turnout, examination stocks and our own ultrasound machine for reproductive examinations.
+Our dedication to foaling your mare is absolute and, with the stud being owned and managed by a veterinary surgeon, you can guarantee your mare is in the best possible hands.
+We offer large spacious foaling boxes fully equipped with CCTV and infrared heaters, small equi-fenced paddocks for initial mare and foal turnout and examination stocks to allow your mare to be scanned safely.

-With Kate Bandey MRCVS living on-site, emergency situations are dealt with immediately which can make a huge difference to the outcome when dealing with a dystocia.
+With Kate, our vet, living on-site, emergency situations are dealt with immediately which can make a huge difference to the outcome when dealing with a dystocia.
 We have an emergency resuscitation kit and oxygen supply on site enabling us to perform intubation and manual ventilation of the neonatal foal in a crisis.
-If a situation does develop that requires surgical referral, and we are conveniently located just 12 miles from an excellent equine referral hospital.
+If a situation does develop that requires surgical referral, we are conveniently located just 12 miles from an excellent equine referral hospital.
 We are able to take high-risk mares who require specific monitoring during their pregnancy and who may have had foaling problems in the past.

-Mares and foals are given a thorough veterinary clinical examination post foaling and we monitor the new born foals 24-hours a day using CCTV cameras.
-We routinely check the IgG level of every foal when it is 24 hours old to ensure they have adequate passive transfer of their immune system.
-We keep a supply of colostrum and plasma on-site for transfusion if required.
+Your mares and neonatal foal will be given a thorough veterinary clinical examination post foaling and we routinely check the IgG level of every foal when it is 24 hours old to ensure they have adequate passive transfer of their immune system.
+We keep a supply of frozen colostrum and plasma on-site for transfusion if required.

 Our farrier routinely checks the foals every 2 weeks from birth and can perform remedial shoeing for the correction of angular limb deformities where required.